 - Fishing in the Kishanganga River

 People here are very friendly and warm so do indulge yourself in talking to them and learning about their lives and culture.

 There are soldiers here at every corner and they too are fun to be talking to.
-Trust me, they can tell you some great stories if you had the time.
+Trust me, they can tell you some great stories if you have the time.

 Gurez Valley Weather

 Due to its high altitude, the weather of Gurez remains cold and pleasant throughout the year.
 In January and February, the place remains buried under snow and is impossible to reach by road.

-Snow starts to melt in March and is gone by end of the month from the lower areas.
+Snow starts to melt in March and is gone by the end of the month from the lower areas.
 The high altitude pass of Razdan Pass however remains covered under snow till April.

 Spring arrives in late April and the next three months till June are considered among the best times to visit Gurez Valley.
 The road opens sometime in the month of April so from January to March, you can reach Gurez only by Helicopter.

 The monsoon arrives in the month of July and lasts throughout August.
 This is when the entire valley turns lush and the scenery turns heavenly.
 It is a good time for a photography visit.

 September is another good month to visit Gurez.
 The monsoon would be gone but would have left plenty of greenery behind.
 Autumn arrives in the month of October and all the green turns into Orange and the valleys of Gurez convert into a magical golden.